MicrosoftDocs/learn/learn-pr/azure/automate-azure-infrastructure-change-reviews-using-bicep-github/includes/3-exercise-set-up-environment.md

    :::image type="content" source="../media/3-template.png" alt-text="Screenshot of the GitHub interface showing the template repo, with the 'Use this template' button highlighted.":::

-1. Enter a name for your new project, such as *toy-reusable*.
+1. Enter a name for your new project, such as *toy-website-auto-review*.

 1. Select the **Public** option.

    When you create your own repositories, you might want to make them private.
 In this module, you'll work with some features of GitHub that only work with public repositories and with GitHub Enterprise accounts.

+1. Select the **Include all branches** option.

 1. Select **Create repository from template**.